commercetools/merchant-center-application-kit/packages/sdk/README.md

 The `sdk` package does not provide any error handling out of the box.
 It's the application's responsibility to handle errors (e.g. show a notification, track the error).

-The MC has a `handleActionError` function which is what we currently use for error handling.
+The Merchant Center has a `handleActionError` function which is what we currently use for error handling.
 It logs the error to the tracking tool (Sentry) and shows a notification to the client.
 This should be used whenever a more special error handling is not necessary.

 ## Example